 Description:

-The high-throughput quantitative analysis of biological systems enabled through proteomic approaches rely heavily in the LC-MS/MS performance.
-The implementation of unbiased chemical tagging such as TMT Labels and reliable, high-performing mass spectrometers like Orbitrap analysers has boosted both yield and quality from the quantitative data acquired for all sorts of biological molecules in ever-lower sample amounts.
+The implementation of unbiased chemical tagging such as TMT Labels and reliable, high-performing mass spectrometers like Orbitrap analysers have increased quantitative data yield and quality from ever lower sample concentrations

-On the forefront from relevant low-amount samples to system`s biology lie chemical post-translational modifications (PTMs).
-They are responsible for quick and reversible regulation of protein activation, interaction and cell localization.
-Our group has developed and continuously enhanced the LOPIT methodology, a proteomic approach which enables simultaneous subcellular compartment assignment of hundreds to thousands of proteins from a single sample by means of TMT-labelling different cell-fractionated lysates.
-With the implementation of TMT-10plex in our new hyperLOPIT approach, we could generatedincrease the resolution and consequently discriminate even more compartments and vesicles by combining more fractions in a single multiplex.
-Furthermore, the SPS-MS3 acquisition on the Orbitrap Fusion Lumos Tribrid Mass Spectrometer incorporated in the hyperLOPIT pipeline also greatly improved the spatial resolution [REF NATURE COMMS].
+And the study of PTMs has benefitted greatly from these advancesWe continue to develop our LOPIT methodology, a proteomic approach which enables simultaneous subcellular compartment assignment of hundreds to thousands of proteins from a single sample by means of TMT-labelling different cell-fractionated lysates.
+With the implementation of TMT-10plex in our new hyperLOPIT approach, combined with SPS-MS3 acquisition on the Orbitrap Fusion Lumos Tribrid Mass Spectrometer, we have generated the highest resolution sub-cellular proteomics map to date.
+[REF NATURE COMMS].

-Now we seek to investigate the effect of PTMs on the spatial-proteome.
-The recent discoveries of new post-translational modifications, including malonylation, succinylation, and glutarylation, have expanded our understanding of the types of modifications found on proteins.
-These three acidic lysine modifications are structurally similar but have the potential to regulate different proteins in different pathways.
-The deacylase sirtuin 5 (SIRT5) catalyzes the removal of these modifications from a wide range of proteins in different subcellular compartments. [doi: 10.1074/mcp.R114.046664].
-The sensitivity of Orbitrap Lumos combined with the multiplexing capability of TMT labels provide the ideal platform to analyse PTMs.
-The PTM-carrying peptides can be readily enriched from TMT-labelled multiplexed samples, multiple kinds of modifications can be enriched in a pipeline fashion, and scoring algorithms can further access and validate the PTM-site assignment increasing the reliability of the MS data.
+As described above, we now seek to investigate lysine PTMs in the spatial-proteome.
+The sensitivity of Orbitrap Lumos alongside the multiplexing capability of TMT labels will provide the ideal platform to analyse PTMs.
+This will be combined with PTM-specific scoring algorithms to ensure high confidence identification of modified peptide.
+TMT-labelling will enable us to enrich PTM-carrying peptides from a single TMT-labelled multiplexed sample, reducing the quantifcation noise between fractions and increasing the accuracy of our peptide profiles.
+Furthermore, multiple kinds of modifications will be enriched simultaneously, allowing us to interrogate the competition between the lysine acylation modifications.
+Combining our sub-cellular technique, hyperLOPIT, with PTM enrichment, TMT tags and the Orbitrap Lumos, we will be able to generate unprecedented resolution data regarding the localisation of acylated peptides.
+This will enable us to address fundamental unanswered questions including: Is there competition between lysine acylations at the same sub-ceullar localisation?
+Are succinylated peptides truly enriched in the mitochondria?
+Are metabolic proteins acylated differently in different localisations?
+Answering these questions will further our understanding of these newly discovered PTMs and help direct future research into their potential role as signal transducers.